Xiaoli Feidao

-The Xiaoli Feidao series is a series of five wuxia novels by Gu Long.
+The Xiaoli Feidao series, literally Little Li Flying Dagger Series, is a series of five wuxia novels by Gu Long.
 First published between 1968 and 1981, the five novels have since been adapted into seven films and 18 television series as of 2020.

-Weapon

-The Little Li Flying Dagger (小李飛刀 (xiáolǐ fēidāo)) is the weapon of Li Xunhuan, Ye Kai, Ding Lingzhong and Li Huai.

-The blade of the dagger is three cun and seven fen long (13.7cm).
-It is forged from ordinary steel and iron, unlike other fictional weapons forged from special materials.
-It ranks third in the Book of Weapons (兵器譜).
+The series is named after the weapon and dagger-throwing technique used by Li Xunhuan, the protagonist of the first novel, and his successors.
+In the novels, the dagger is forged from ordinary steel and its blade measures three cun and seven fen (≈ 13.7 centimetres).